 This hideaway is tucked into a protected valley in Canyon Point, surrounded by the vivid dunes, plateaus and mountainous ridges of the American Southwest.
-Its spacious suites are fashioned from natural materials, both integrating and framing the surrounding Utah desert with white stone walls, natural timbers and blackened steel fittings.
+Its spacious suites are fashioned from natural materials, integrating and framing the surrounding Utah desert with white stone walls, natural timbers and blackened steel fittings.
 Each of the suites boasts an outdoor lounge with fireplace, with some also offering a private pool or roof terrace.
 The separate four-bedroom Mesa Home offers complete privacy, located a few minutes from the resort in the untamed beauty of the Grand Circle region.
-Surrounded by 600 acres of undeveloped land, the home features a 15-metre infinity pool and terrace with sun loungers outside, while a large fireplace in the living room provides comfort indoors.
-Discover the Grand Canyon and Zion National Park nearby, experience the Utah desert on horseback or take an early-morning hot air balloon flight over the Vermillion Cliffs.
+Surrounded by 242 hectares of undeveloped land, the home features a 15-metre infinity pool and terrace with sun loungers outside, while a large fireplace in the living room provides comfort indoors.
+Discover the Grand Canyon and Zion National Park nearby, experience the Utah desert on horseback or take an early-morning hot air balloon flight over the Vermilion Cliffs National Monument.

 12. Jalakara Andaman Islands, India

-Once an overgrown banana and betel nut plantation, this quiet island hideaway has since been reimagined into the tropical paradise it is today.
+Once an overgrown banana and betel nut plantation, this quiet island hideaway has since been reimagined as the tropical paradise it is today.
 In the archipelago of the Bay of Bengal, coral reefs support a vast array of diverse marine life, while its white-sand beaches and tropical rainforest make for a lush getaway on land.
-The resort seeks to combine the privacy and warm homeliness of a villa with the exceptional service a small hotel, offering only three rooms, three suites and one private villa.
-With a keen focus on holistic healing, the resort offers massage, yoga and sea-kayaking to re-commune its guests with our natural world in a quiet space free from Wi-Fi connectivity or television.
-All its rooms offer an abundance of natural light, allowed by glass-panelled walls which look out onto the surrounding rainforest and ocean.
+The resort seeks to combine the privacy and warmth of a villa with the exceptional service a small hotel, offering only three rooms, three suites and one private villa.
+With a keen focus on holistic healing, the resort offers massage, yoga and sea-kayaking to reconnect its guests with our natural world in a quiet space free from Wi-Fi or television.
+All its rooms offer an abundance of natural light, thanks to glass-panelled walls that look out onto the surrounding rainforest and ocean.
 The exclusive villa offers an infinity plunge pool, private yoga deck and dry sand garden.
-To find the island, a ferry service is available from Port Balir, which can be accessed by air from mainland India.

 ALL IMAGES © ED REEVE